imarc/handbook/deployment.markdown

 the `/scripts/migrations/` folder that lives either inside of `/trunk/` or `/branches/branch_name/`.

-//The scripts commands are executed as the OS deploy user.
-To see what user account will be used, execute `./deploy -cq` and look for the `DEPLOY_USER` setting.//
+The scripts commands are executed as the OS deploy user.
+To see what user account will be used, execute `./deploy -cq` and look for the `DEPLOY_USER` setting.

 Script migrations that end in `.sh` will be executed by bash, whereas migrations ending in `.php` are executed by PHP on the command line.